|OISE Graduate Studies in Education Bulletin

 This research area is devoted to pursuing critical investigations of all aspects of learning that may be relevant to work and workplace life across a wide range of sectors and settings: public, private, business, industry, not-for-profit, and community enterprises.
 Relevant research is being done by all faculty in this stream, and through the Centre for Learning, Social Economy & Work (CLSEW).
 Contact Peter Sawchuk (email@example.com) for more information.

-Students and faculty in Adult Education and Community Development, Educational Leadership and Policy, Higher Education, and Counselling Psychology Programs, and the Departments of Curriculum, Teaching and Learning, and Social Justice Education participate in this Interdepartmental Research Area.
-Contact Angela Miles (email@example.com) for more information.
+Students and faculty in Adult Education and Community Development, Educational Leadership and Policy, Higher Education, Counselling Psychology Programs, and the Departments of Curriculum, Teaching and Learning, and Social Justice Education participate in this Interdepartmental Research Area.
+Contact Jamie Magnusson at firstname.lastname@example.org for more information.

-The Aboriginal/Indigenous Education area underscores the value and diversities of Indigenous knowledges that demonstrate the conception of educational experience as lifelong holistic processes.
+The Indigenous Perspectives and Other Practices course grouping underscores the value and diversities of Indigenous knowledges that demonstrate the conception of educational experience as lifelong holistic processes.
 Education is understood to encompass a spectrum of experiences from the local cultural/spiritual and geographic to international relationships across the world.
-Courses in this area place Aboriginal/Indigenous wisdom at the centre of education initiatives by drawing from Aboriginal/Indigenous Elders, traditional teachers, oral traditionalists, artists, craftspeople, and scholars whose bodies of work contribute to Aboriginal knowing and learning.
-Aboriginal/Indigenous Education takes on de-colonizing methods of teaching, researching and service to the community, while centering on the concept of self-determination in working with Aboriginal communities.
-The courses attract educators from a variety of backgrounds whose work (teaching, research, service) may benefit or have an impact on the lives of Aboriginal/Indigenous peoples.
-Courses in this area contribute to the Graduate Collaborative Program in Aboriginal Health.
+Courses in this area place Indigenous wisdom at the centre of education initiatives by drawing from Indigenous Elders, traditional teachers, oral traditionalists, artists, craftspeople, and scholars whose bodies of work contribute to Indigenous knowing and learning.
+Indigenous Education takes on de-colonizing methods of teaching, researching and service to the community, while centering on the concept of self-determination in working with Indigenous communities.
+The courses attract educators from a variety of backgrounds whose work (teaching, research, service) may benefit or have an impact on the lives of Indigenous peoples.
+Courses in this area contribute to the Graduate Collaborative Specialization in Aboriginal Health.

 The AECD program has a long and rich history of engagement in international adult education and international participatory action research, and in the comparative study of adult literacy and community development around the world.
-Courses in the Global and Comparative Education area will be of interest to students from Canada and abroad who wish to understand issues of adult learning, community development, social movement organizing, and participatory approaches to citizenship learning and participation in other countries and cultures and internationally.
+Courses in the Learning and Engagement in Global Contexts area will be of interest to students from Canada and abroad who wish to understand issues of adult learning, community development, social movement organizing, and participatory approaches to citizenship learning and participation in other countries and cultures and internationally.
 Courses in this area include applied courses in international program management, participatory citizenships, and on other dimensions of adult, organizational and community learning with a comparative or international focus.

-Courses in the Workplace Learning and Social Change area attract educators and other practitioners and researchers from private, public and not-for-profit sectors including labour unions and cooperatives.
+Courses in the Work, Organizations and Lifelong Learning for Social Change area attract educators and other practitioners and researchers from private, public and not-for-profit sectors including labour unions and cooperatives.
 They engage students in two broad themes: a transformative analysis of the workplace and an examination of alternative approaches to workplace design.

 The MEd and EdD degree programs are designed to prepare practitioners for leadership careers at various levels.
 These degree programs concentrate on those elements of theory and research that are of direct assistance in understanding and resolving problems and issues confronting practicing administrators.